dodyg/practical-aspnetcore/README.md

 * [Serve static files](https://github.com/dodyg/practical-aspnetcore/tree/master/serve-static-files)

-  Simply serve static files (html, css, images, etc) ```"Microsoft.AspNetCore.StaticFiles": "1.0.0"```.
+  Simply serve static files (html, css, images, etc).

+  This additional dependency is required to enable the functionality ```"Microsoft.AspNetCore.StaticFiles": "1.0.0"```.

   There are two static files being serve in this project, index.html and hello.css.
+They are stored under ```wwwroot``` folder, which is the default folder location for this library.

   To access them you have to refer them directly e.g. ```localhost:5000/index.html``` and ```localhost:5000/hello.css```.